zuraiz/Springboard_AI_ML/Flask-Project/readme.txt

 Data Flow : Video Files --> Inference Model --> Txt Files with bounding boxes and timestamp --> Store into Database --> Analyst pulls data --> Display stats on dashboard

+How to run:
+To run the system.
+Go to Flaskproject/containers in bash terminal and type docker-compose up.
+Access the system web application by visiting http://localhost:5000/ Specify the directory of the videos to run the retail_AI system.
+The backend will run all the modules of the machine learning pipeline, store the model results in database and return the statistics on front end webpage.